How to Choose a Reliable Auto Body Repair Shop

 Before agreeing to any repair warranty, make sure to review these key factors:

-Geographic Limits Confirm if the warranty applies to multiple locations Coverage limited to one shop
+• What to Verify: Confirm if the warranty applies to multiple locations

-Documentation Ensure proof of repair standards Vague or unclear terms
+• What to Verify: Ensure proof of repair standards

 "A proper warranty demonstrates confidence in repair quality - look for shops backing their work with written guarantees matching industry standards." - ASE Certification Board